Mary L. Dudziak

 "Making Law, Making War, Making America," in The Cambridge History of Law in America (Christopher Tomlins and Michael Grossberg, eds.)
 (Cambridge University Press, 2008).

-Interviews and Appearances
+Presentations, Interviews, and Appearances

 - “War and Peace in Time and Space,” Lecture at the Robert S. Strauss Center for International Security and Law, University of Texas, Austin.